moj-analytical-services/user-guidance/source/documentation/index.md

 ## Intended users

-Primarily intended for Data Analysts, in the Data and Analytical Services Directorate, the Analytical Platform also hosts users from:
+Primarily intended for Data Analysts and Data Scientists in the Data & Analysis Directorates, the Analytical Platform also hosts users from:
 - Criminal Injury Claims (CICA)
 - HM Courts & Tribunals Service (HMCTS)
 - HM Prison and Probation Service (HMPPS)